edwinedjokpa/multi-user-task-management-api/README.md

    ```
 2. create db in local postgres
 3. create a .env file in root folder, copy and replace everything in .env.example and fill in with your credentials
+4. run migrations with npm run migration:run
-4. run application with npm run start:dev
+5. run application with npm run start:dev
-5. use http://localhost:5000/api/ to test endpoint with swagger
+6. use http://localhost:5000/api/ to test endpoint with swagger

 <p align="right">(<a href="#readme-top">back to top</a>)</p>